alexpear/alexpear.github.io/README.md

 - Tree Navigator - A random generator for text-based fiction and a simple UI for examining the output.
 Currently set up to generate detailed fleets of scifi starships, but the design is very flexible.
 WIP.
 - Death Planet Fish Tank - A simulated world of endless battle.
 A top-down view onto this world.
 WIP.

+## How to build:
+- npm start
+- go to localhost:8080 in a browser

 ## To Do:
 - See TODOs in timeline.js
 - Death Planet Fish Tank